cockroachdb/replicator/README.md

       - targets: [ '127.0.0.1:30004' ]
 ```

+## Modes

+`cdc-sink` supports a number of optional modes for each changefeed.

+### Immediate

+Immediate mode writes incoming mutations to the target schema as soon as they are received, instead
+of waiting for a resolved timestamp.
+Transaction boundaries from the source database will not be
+preserved, but overall load on the destination database will be reduced.

+Immediate mode is enabled by adding the `?immediate=true` query parameter to the changefeed URL.

+### Compare-and-set

+A compare-and-set (CAS) mode allows `cdc-sink` to discard some updates, based on version- or
+time-like fields.

+**The use of CAS mode intentionally discards mutations and may cause data inconsistencies.**

+To opt into CAS mode for a feed, add a `?cas=<column_name>` query parameter to the changefeed.
+The
+named field should be of a type for which SQL defines a comparison operation.
+Common uses would be a
+`version INT` or an `updated_at TIMESTAMP` column.
+A mutation from the source database will be
+applied only if the CAS column is strictly greater than the value in the destination database.

+Multiple CAS columns can be specified by repeating the query
+parameter: `?cas=version_major&cas=version_minor&cas=version_patch`.
+When multiple CAS columns are
+present, they are compared as a tuple.
+That is, the second column is only compared if the first
+column value is equal between the source and destination clusters.

+All tables in the feed must have all named `cas` columns or the changefeed will fail.

+Deletes from the source cluster are always applied.

+### Deadlines

+A deadline mode allows `cdc-sink` to discard some updates, by comparing a time-like field to the
+destination cluster's time.
+This is useful when a feed's data is advisory only or changefeed
+downtime is expected.

+**The use of deadlines intentionally discards mutations and may cause data inconsistencies.**

+To opt into deadline mode for a feed, two query parameters must be
+specified: `?dln=<column_name>&dli=<interval>`.
+The `dln` parameter names a column whose values can
+be coerced to a `TIMESTAMP`.
+The `dli` parameter specifies some number of seconds, or an interval
+value, such as `1m`.

+Multiple deadline columns may be specified by repeating pairs of `dln` and `dli` parameters.

+All tables in the feed must have all named `dln` columns.

+Deletes from the source cluster are always applied.

 ## Security Considerations

 At a high level, `cdc-sink` accepts network connections to apply arbitrary mutations to the target